Blitz-Mobile-Apps/react-native-animated-splash/README.md

 ### Note

 > add respective images from your drawable else it will give error
+>
-> for some which are not defined, import them from library class.
+> for some variables which appears not defined like "screenHeight", import them from library class.
 >

 <!-- ### Todos